-Moore-Gilbert was arrested and imprisoned in October of 2018.
-She reportedly had begun taking a course in the Iranian holy city of Qom in 2018.
+Moore-Gilbert was arrested and imprisoned in September of 2018, several weeks after reportedly taking a course on Shiite Islamic studies in the Iranian holy city of Qom.
 Her name was not made public until September of 2019 due to her family’s preference to seek her release quietly, through diplomatic channels, and their fear that naming her could damage her chances of being released.

-The regime is holding Moore-Gilbert in Tehran’s notoriously brutal Evin Prison—reportedly in Ward 2-A, which is controlled by the intelligence wing of the Islamic Revolutionary Guard Corps (IRGC).
-She is reportedly being held in solitary confinement, with the lights always on.
-Her family was not permitted to visit her, but Australian consular officials were allowed to meet with her.
-She also reportedly was denied access to legal counsel, and has gone on several hunger strikes to protest her treatment by the prison authorities.
-Iranian law only permits the use of solitary confinement during interrogation and investigation, but Moore-Gilbert reportedly remains isolated long after her conviction.
+The regime held Moore-Gilbert for almost two years in Tehran’s notoriously brutal Evin Prison—reportedly in Ward 2-A, which is controlled by the intelligence wing of the Islamic Revolutionary Guard Corps (IRGC).
+She was reportedly held in solitary confinement, sleeping on the floor and with the lights always on.
+Her family was not permitted to visit her, but she was allowed to meet with Australian consular officials.
+She reportedly was denied access to legal counsel, and went on several hunger strikes to protest her treatment by the prison authorities.
+Iranian law only permits the use of solitary confinement during interrogation and investigation, but Moore-Gilbert reportedly remained isolated at Evin long after her conviction.

 Human rights activist and former Evin Prison inmate Reza Khandan wrote on Facebook in May of 2020 that Moore-Gilbert had tried to kill herself on multiple occasions, but the imprisoned academic’s family denied that assertion.

 In letters smuggled out of prison, Moore-Gilbert affirmed her innocence, affirming that she is not and never has been a spy, and rejected offers from the Iranian regime to commit espionage on behalf of Tehran.
-She also wrote that that her health “has deteriorated significantly” and she had been taken to a hospital twice and to Evin’s infirmary six times.
-"I think I am in the midst of a serious psychological problem," she said, adding that “I can no longer stand the pressures of living in this extremely restrictive detention ward anymore.
+She also wrote that her health had “deteriorated significantly,” and that she had been taken to a hospital twice and to Evin’s infirmary six times.
+"I think I am in the midst of a serious psychological problem," she said, adding, “I can no longer stand the pressures of living in this extremely restrictive detention ward anymore.
 My situation here is even more difficult due to the ban on having any phone calls with my family.
 I worry a lot about their reactions to my verdict but I cannot talk to them.
 This is really inhumane.”

 Charges, Trial, and Sentencing